yap-zong-xin/yap-zong-xin/README.md

 ### 🌱 Personal Projects
-Built several projects using React such as <a href="https://the-wild-oasis-blond-chi.vercel.app/">The Wild Oasis</a> and <a href="https://fast-react-pizza-ebon-theta.vercel.app/">Fast React Pizza</a>.
+Built projects using React such as <a href="https://the-wild-oasis-blond-chi.vercel.app/">The Wild Oasis</a>.

 ### 🧪 Currently Working On
 I'm building a Road Trip Planner — a web app that makes planning and joining road trips effortless.
 Users can create custom routes by adding stops like restaurants, hotels, and attractions, all connected seamlessly on an interactive map 🗺️.
 Whether you're a solo traveler mapping out your next journey or joining a group adventure, this app ensures a smooth and flexible road trip experience.
 [Stay tuned for updates!](https://github.com/yap-zong-xin/road-trip/blob/main/README.md) ✨